LazyTurtle/NLU_Assignments/README.md

 This brief Python module has example of code used to understand dependency parsers, in this case the one provided by [spaCy](https://spacy.io/)

+A description of the main functions can be found in the wiki of this repository.

 ### Requirements

 This Python project requires the following: